handsomecheung/Robject-Validator/README.md

     $ gem build rov.gemspec
     $ gem install rov-{version}.gem

-## Basic usage
+## Basic Usage
 First all, you need to define a template for object.
 The template is a class inherited from `Rov::Template`, and your object is defined in the instance variable `@template` of the template class.

-For example, a hash object that contains several properties, name, sex, age, email:
+For example, a hash object that contains several properties, name, sex, age and email:

 ```ruby
   class Person < Rov::Template